 - a copy of all of the documents in the claim file

 - an instruction sheet.

-At the same time, the WSIB notifies the employer of the objection and provides a Participant Form on which the employer can notify the WSIB of the employer's intention to participate in the appeals process.
+At the same time, the WSIB notifies the employer of the objection and provides a form on which the employer can notify the WSIB of the employer's intention to participate in the appeals process.

 The WSIB can honour verbal requests for claim file access from workers who disagree with a WSIB decision.
-Such requests can be processed if to do so would expedite the appeals process, and assist the worker in preparing his or her written notice of objection (as outlined above in the guideline entitled “Appealing a decision”).
+Such requests can be processed if to do so would expedite the appeals process, and assist the worker in preparing their written notice of objection (as outlined above in the guideline entitled “Appealing a decision”).

 Exceptions to full access - deceased worker

 If the worker is deceased, and the worker's survivors, beneficiaries, or estate may be entitled to payments under s.45 of the WSIA (loss of retirement income), the access provided by the WSIB is limited to those documents that the WSIB considers to be relevant to the issue in dispute.

 The WSIB assumes that health professionals share all health information, including harmful information, with their patients.
 Therefore, unless a health professional notifies the WSIB that information has not been communicated to a patient, the WSIB releases all health information in the claim file to the worker.

 Information is considered harmful if there is a significant likelihood of a substantial adverse effect on the physical or mental health of the worker, if the worker was unaware of the information prior to receiving it from the WSIB.
 Examples of harmful medical information may include, but are not limited to: terminal illness, serious mental illness, reference that indicates a poor prognosis (i.e., worker has major clinical restrictions and future improvement is unlikely).